PrimordialMoros/Bending/CONTRIBUTING.md

 ## Project Layout

-The project currently has a single module but it may be split into sub-modules (API and Implementation) in the future.
+The project currently has a single module, but it may be split into sub-modules (API and Implementation) in the future.

 `me.moros.bending` is the top level package.